2004seraph/MonogameWebGUI/README.md

 Currently it can render everything correctly, but input event piping has not currently been implemented.

 ![A combine harvester mowing a wheat field](preview.png?raw=true "Preview Image")

+Originally I planned to use cefSharp, but the project is pretty much Windows-only, making it useless for cross platform development.